FedeClaudi/Slam/README.md

 # SLAM

-Playing around with SLAM implementation in Python and Julia.
+Playing around with SLAM implementation in Python.

+## Diary (dev history)
 Initially (early December 2021) the agent could navigate the environment and use LIDAR to pick up objects.
 The agent was told when an object was detected and at what distance, and it had knowledge of it's own movements (linear and angular velocity).
 From these it can reconstruct a map of where the detected objects were and what it's location with respect to them was
 ![](SLAM.png)